durableprogramming/durable-llm/README.md

 Thank you to the lite-llm and llm.datasette.io projects for their hard work, which was invaluable to this project.
 The dllm command line tool is patterned after the llm tool, though not as full-featured (yet).

+The streaming jsonl code is from the ruby-openai repo; many thanks for their hard work.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/durableprogramming/durable-llm.